Prairie dress: Revival in the 1960s and 1970s

 Counterculture Hippies rejecting mainstream fashion looking instead to historical and non-Western styles.
 While 19th century prairie clothing was usually homemade, new companies such as Gunne Sax in San Francisco began manufacturing ready to wear prairie clothing.
 The style grew in popularity in the 1970s with the approach of the United States Bicentennial and was introduced to high fashion by Ralph Lauren in his fall 1978 Western-themed collection.

 Mid-calf length, button-front denim prairie skirts with a single flounce, worn with a 1950s-style petticoat that was slightly longer than the skirt, became a mainstream fashion in the 1970s and early 1980s following Lauren's introduction.

 21st century

-Short, many-tiered prairie skirts of voile, chiffon or other lightweight fabrics were a fashion trend in 2005.
-Some wear longer-length prairie skirts with a slip or underskirt to preserve their modesty.
-Prairie dresses were again a fashion trend in the late 2010s, and were part of the cottagecore trend in 2020.
+Prairie dresses were a fashion trend in the late 2010s, and were part of the cottagecore trend in 2020.

 Prairie dresses are often worn by women who attend Christian churches that emphasize the practice of plain dress (as with the Bruderhof Communities, an Anabaptist denomination) or the doctrine of outward holiness (as with the Evangelical Wesleyan Church, a Methodist connexion in the holiness movement).